mcmoots/botmanteau/README.md

 * Use a list of possible spellings for each phoneme to guess where the input strings should be spliced together

 Some to-dos:
-* Incorporate word boundaries into the matching (penalize mismatches very heavily) and spellings
+* Add initials to the spelling routine
 * Reorganize functions
 * Figure out a scoring system & score threshold for the results
 * Have it loop through 2 lists to find the puns, start hashtag games on Twitter